-Polokwane SPLUMA implementation Progress Compliance Requirements Progress 1.1 State of readiness on the implementation of SPLUMA. , , , , , , , , , , , , , , , , , , , , 1.2 Challenges experienced in the process of implementing SPLUMA. development for the final By-law to Or response received This might proof all By-law was tested MPT and it was cle OGHSTA on legal services or Policy eir inputs and assistance to send the ffice of the premier for vetting.
+Polo kwane SPLUMA implem entation Progress Requirements Progress GIS Finance Legal Building (as and whether a straight of the straight of t 1.2 Challenges experienced in the process of implementing SPLUMA.
+Assistance from C development for th final By-law to O response received This might proof all By-law was tested MPT and it was cle OGHSTA on legal services or Policy eir inputs and assistance to send the ffice of the premier for vetting.
 No from COGHSTA in several attempt.
-I is well.
-I during the Provincial training of the ear and it can be implementable.
-I was also addressed from Draft 1- Draft 1.3 Progress on the review of municipal LUS and SDF.
-LUS will be adopte ped this financial year.
-It is budgeted. d for areas under R293 and R188 and th the current Town Planning Scheme 1.4 Challenges experienced in the review of municipal LUS and SDF.
-Aganang to the Pobut requires additional R20 000.00 The municipality is The SDF will be province should no requires all the com dealing the issues. developed it was advised that the tuse the word review since; SPLUMA aponents to be in line with the provision gulation.
-New SDF must be developed

-Polokwane SPLUMA implementation Progress Compliance Requirements Progress 1.5 Required support by Municipalities during the implementation of SPLUMA and review of LUS and SDF committee as required by the Act.
-1.6 State of current personnel capacity to implement SPLUMA. only to incorporate additional confedence 1.7 Other issues. • Speedup in the development of the provincial Legis in order to address the issue of the legislation and to MPT to commence in July or August the issue of the legislation and tenure.
-1.8 Achieved activities Authorized official (Municipal Appeal T Delegation of Power Tariff By-law
+I is well. during the Provincial training of the ear and it can be implementable. vas also addressed from Draft 1- Draft 1.3 Progress on the review of municipal LUS and SDF.
+LUS will be adopted ped this financial year.
+It is budgeted. d in July -August 2017 for areas under and be incorporated with the current heme thereafter.
+1.4 Challenges experienced in the review of municipal LUS and SDF.
+Currently addressii Aganang to the Po but requires additional almost R20 000.00 The municipality is The SDF will be province should no requires all the com ng the merging of the former part of blokwane LUS.
+But that will be sorted onal funds by the services provider of dealing the issues. developed it was advised that the t use the word review since; SPLUMA ponents to be in line with the provision gulation.
+New SDF must be developed 1.5 Required support by Municipalities during the implementation of SPLUMA and review of LUS and SDF erms of the By-law to be part of the 1.6 State of current personnel capacity to implement SPLUMA.
+MPT Administrator Assistance from th is in order.
+This COGHSTA and LE e province from various departments includes MPT members from the DET 1.7 Other issues. · · · velopment of the provincial Legislation the issue of the legislation and tenure. in July or August 1.8 Achieved activities Established MPT a Council resolution) Municipal Appeal T Delegation of Power